kimvc7/Robustness/README.md

 (the current version of the code does not support multi-GPU).
 To run the UCI experiment just replace `vision` by `uci_all`.

+4. Analyze the results:

+Use the jupter notebooks in `notebooks` folder.